GrosSacASac/pagedown/README.md

 The constructor optionally takes an `OPTIONS` object as an argument.

 The only currently recognized option is `OPTIONS.nonAsciiLetters`.
-If this is truthy, the converter will work around JavaScript's lack of unicode support in regular expressions when handling bold and italic.
+If this is truthy, the converter will work around JavaScript's lack of Unicode support in regular expressions when handling bold and italic.
 For example, since intra-word emphasis is prevented, the asterisks in `w**or**d` will not cause bolding.
 However without the workaround, the same is not true if the letters are outside the ASCII range: `с**ло́в**о` will cause the middle part of the word to be bolded.

-If the workaround is enabled, latin and cyrillic will behave identically here.
+If the workaround is enabled, latin and Cyrillic will behave identically here.

 `Markdown.HookCollection` is a constructor that creates a very simple plugin hook collection.
 You can usually ignore it; it's exported because the Markdown Editor (see below) uses it as well.